hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * e: residuals
     * Irreducible error component, random and doesn't systematic dependent on the time index.
 It's caused by the lack of info of explanatory variables that can model the variations, or caused by random noise

+* Forecasting Models assumptions
+  * Stationary
+  * Normally distributed dependent and independent variables
+    * Sometimes the skewness of the data is an important info, so make sure you understand that before deciding whether to transoform to normal distribution

 * Time Series Models
   * Zero Mean models: The model has constant mean and constant variance
     * Observations are assumed to be `iid` (independent and identically distributed), and represent the random noise around the same mean
     * `P(X1=x1, X2=x2, ..., Xn=xn) = f(X1=x1)*f(X2=x2)*...*f(Xn=xn)`
     * stationary series also have constant variance and mean
-  * Random Walk models (white noise): the cumulative sum of the zero mean model (a sum of n_i iids at ith iid), and it has 0 mean and constant variace
+  * Random Walk models (white noise, nonstationary!): the cumulative sum of the zero mean model (a sum of n_i iids at ith iid), and it has 0 mean and constant variace
     * So if we take the difference between 2 consecutive time indices from this model, we will an iid with 0 mean and constant variance, which is also a zero mean model
   * Trend models: `x_t = μ_t + y_t`
     * `μ_t` is the time dependent trend of the series, it can be linear or non-linear